g-r-a-n-t/serial-vision/README.md

 CO2T34FYVST
 CO2T34FYVSTG
 ```
-This results in a hash table with a maximum size of 12000.
-So whats the point of going through all of this hassle?
-It gives us the ability to quickly prune off non-existent serials preemptively when generating probable combinations.
-The resulting calculations goes like this.
+This would result in a hash table of at most 12000 entries, not very big.
+So what's the point of going through all of this hassle?
+It gives us the ability to quickly prune off non-existent serials when generating probable combinations.
+So when our algorithm is generating combinations, the amount is reduced only to those that are in Jamf Pro.
+Here it is stepping though the probability distribution sequence containing our serial number.
 ```
 ["G", "C", "E", "8"]
 Is G in the hash table: No